 Apropos joy, happiness and hard work.
-I’m pleased to announce that my new book, ‘When life blooms‘ will be released in October!
-Or, maybe in November, at least before Christmas!
+I’m pleased to announce that my new book, ‘When life blooms‘ will be released November 28!

 It’s both a philosophical biography about the artist Jeppe Hein and his spirituel developments, and a philosophical journey in its own right that deals with–among others–the question, “How Should I live?” through the lens of existentialism, Deleuze, buddhism, and mindfulness.